 Peace of Mind Dog Rescue (POMDR) is a 501(c)(3) nonprofit organization founded in October 2009.
 Our tax ID number (TIN) is 27-1154816.

-Our vision is to model lifetime care for dogs and all companion animals to help bring about a positive change in the way society thinks about and treats senior dogs and to create better lives for them through rescue, foster, adoption, hospice and education.
+Our vision is to model lifetime care for dogs and all companion animals to help bring about a positive change in the way society thinks about and treats senior dogs, and to create better lives for them through rescue, foster, adoption, hospice and education.

 Board of Directors